 Description.
-Kansas statute provides that postemployment healthcare benefits be extended to retired employees who have met age and/or service eligibility requirements.
+PSU participates in an agent multiple-employer defined benefit other post-employment benefit (OPEB) plan which is administered by KPERS.
+The plan provides long-term disability benefits and life insurance benefit for disabled members to KPERS members, as provided by K.S.A.
+74-04927.
 The health insurance benefit generally provides the same coverage for non-Medicare eligible retirees and their dependents as for active employees and their dependents.
 Medicare eligible retirees and their dependents have other health insurance benefit options.
 The health insurance benefit plan is a single employer defined benefit plan administered by Kansas Health Policy Authority.
 The benefit is available for selection at retirement and is extended to retirees and their dependents for life.